valory-xyz/olas-operate-middleware/api.md

 ### `GET /api/enriched/wallet`

 Returns a list of available wallets with enriched information.
-It executes on-chain requests to populate the list of owners of each safe, and provides the attributes `all_safe_backup_owners_match` and `single_safe_backup_owner_per_chain`.
+It executes on-chain requests to populate the list of owners of each safe, and provides the attributes `all_safe_backup_owners_match` and `single_backup_owner_per_safe`.

 <details>
   <summary>Response</summary>